hjw8120/Logistic-Regression/hw-05-logistic.md

     ## [1] 0.6814815

-The area under the ROC curve indicates how likely you are able to differentiate between trues and falses (predicting a win correctly vs. predicting a win incorrectly).
-A logistic model fits well if the AUC is close to 1.
-For predicting situations as complex as political elections, 0.68 is a relatively high proportion, showing the model decently differentiates between predicting wins.
+Since the AUC value is 0.68 (which is more than 0.5 and fairly close to 1), the logistic model does a relatively good job of predicting whether or not Obama will win.

-From the model, we decide on a threshold probability of 0.503, with a false positive rate (incorrectly predict Obama’s win) of 0.4 and a true positive rate (correctly predict Obama’s win) of 0.6 because this is the point on the ROC curve closest to the top left corner (true positive rate of 1) where all wins for Obama are predicted correctly.
+From the model, we decide on a threshold probability of 0.486, with a false positive rate (incorrectly predict Obama’s win) of about 0.4 and a true positive rate (correctly predict Obama’s win) of about 0.7 because this is the point on the ROC curve closest to the top left corner (true positive rate of 1, where all wins for Obama are predicted correctly), with high sensitivity and low 1-specificity.

-In the 2020 election, if the predicted probability of the Democratic candidate winning in a county is above the threshold of 0.503, the candidate should allocate resources to trying to win that county.
+In the 2020 election, if the predicted probability of the Democratic candidate winning in a county is above the threshold of 0.486, the candidate should allocate resources to trying to win that county.
-However, if the predicted probability of the Democratic candidate winning in a county is below 0.503, the candidate should allocate little to no resources since they are not likely to win the majority vote.
+However, if the predicted probability of the Democratic candidate winning in a county is below 0.486, the candidate should allocate little to no resources since they are not likely to win the majority vote.

 ### Overall